rpjb/rpjb.github.com/_posts/2014-04-25-bruce-alberts-avoids-the-pitfalls-in-science.md

 published: true
 author: robert barretto
 categories: science
-description: "steer away from one-sided experiments "
+description: steer away from one-sided experiments.
 ---

 The following are excerpts from a [small essay](http://www.nature.com/nature/journal/v431/n7012/full/4311041a.html) by Bruce Alberts (the author of [Molecular Biology of the Cell](http://www.amazon.com/Molecular-Biology-Cell-Bruce-Alberts/dp/0815341059)).